Akhil7218/Real-Time-Motorcycle-Rider-Safety-Monitoring-with-TensorFlow/README.md

 This project uses two separate datasets for training the two different detection models.
 It's noted that only a subset of the files is included in the project due to size restrictions, a common practice for large datasets in version control systems like Git.
 The full datasets are often linked for download separately.

 ### Bike Rider Dataset
-A custom dataset of **739 images** was collected via web scraping from Google Images using the query “Biker riders wearing a helmet or no helmet”.
-This dataset was used to train the first detection module.
-The images were annotated using the **LabelImg** tool, an open-source graphical image annotation tool.
-LabelImg allows users to draw bounding boxes around objects of interest and assign class labels.
-The dataset can be downloaded from [here](https://example.com/bike-rider-dataset).
+A custom dataset of **739 images** was created by scraping images from Google.
+These images, which include riders with and without helmets, were then annotated using the LabelImg tool.

 ### Helmet Dataset
-A dataset of **764 images** containing two distinct classes ("Helmet" and "No Helmet") from a [Kaggle](https://www.kaggle.com/) source was used for the second module.
+A dataset of **764 images** containing two distinct classes ("Helmet" and "No Helmet") was taken from [Kaggle](https://www.kaggle.com/).
 The bounding box annotations for this dataset are provided in the **XML format**.

 ***